Horace Silver: 1956–69

 Around this time, Silver composed music for a television commercial for the drink Tab.
 Early in 1964, Silver visited Brazil for three weeks, an experience he credited with increasing his interest in his heritage.
 In the same year, he created a new quintet, featuring Joe Henderson on tenor saxophone and Carmell Jones on trumpet.
-This band recorded most of Silver's best-known album, Song for My Father, which reached No. 95 on the Billboard 200 in 1965, and was added to the Grammy Hall of Fame in 1999.
+This band recorded most of Silver's best-known album, Song for My Father, which reached No. 95 on the Billboard 200 in 1965 and was added to the Grammy Hall of Fame in 1999.
 Recordings and personnel changes – sometimes expanding the band to a sextet – continued in the mid-1960s.
 In 1966, The Cape Verdean Blues charted at No. 130.
 The liner notes to the album Serenade to a Soul Sister (1968) included lyrics (written but not sung), indicating a new interest for Silver.
 His quintet, by then including saxophonist Bennie Maupin, trumpeter Randy Brecker, bassist John Williams, and drummer Billy Cobham, toured parts of Europe in October and November 1968, sponsored by the U.S. government.
 They also recorded one of Silver's last quintet albums for Blue Note, You Gotta Take a Little Love.
-The Penguin Guide to Jazzs retrospective summary of Silver's main Blue Note recordings was that they were of a consistently high standard: "each album yields one or two themes that haunt the mind, each usually has a particularly pretty ballad, and they all lay back on a deep pile of solid riffs and workmanlike solos."
+The Penguin Guide to Jazz's retrospective summary of Silver's main Blue Note recordings was that they were of a consistently high standard: "each album yields one or two themes that haunt the mind, each usually has a particularly pretty ballad, and they all lay back on a deep pile of solid riffs and workmanlike solos."